-As tempted as you might be, avoid spending the night cramming.
+As tempted as you might be, try to avoid spending the night cramming.
 Instead, take some time to relax and try to get a good night’s sleep.
-Do something non exam related to relax your mind such as watching comedy on tv or listening to music.
-Here’s some advice for avoiding an all-nighter when it comes to studying.
+Do something that is not related to exams to relax your mind, such as watching comedy on tv or listening to music.
+Read more about how to handle exam stress.

 Make sure you have what you need

-Check your timetable and make sure you know the correct time your exam starts and get there a half hour early.
+Check your timetable and make sure you know what time your exam starts at.
+Try to get there half an hour early.
 Take a look at our exam checklist and make sure you have everything you need in your bag so you’re not panicking the next morning.

 Decide when to wake up and leave

 Double check your alarm is set so you can be certain you won’t sleep in.
-Decide how you’ll get to the exam and when to leave, making sure to take into account any traffic or bus schedules that could get in the way.
+Decide how you’ll get to the exam and when to leave, making sure to take into account any traffic or bus delays.

 Preparing the morning of the Leaving Cert